[ditty_news_ticker id="563"]

 The Current and Future work of the International Law Commission

-The Florida International University College of Law (“FIU Law”), together with the Center for International Law and Policy in Africa (“CILPA”) convened a public symposium in Miami, Florida on Friday November 4, 2022, and online to discuss The Current and Future Work of the International Law Commission.
+The Florida International University College of Law (“FIU Law”), together with the CILPA convened a public symposium in Miami to discuss The Current and Future Work of the International Law Commission which was followed by a private workshop on upcoming ILC topics.
+Special Rapporteurs represented their work in discussion with panelists from practice and academia.

 Universal Criminal Jurisdiction: A Key Tool in the Fight Against Impunity for Atrocity Crimes in Ukraine and Beyond?

-The Center for International Law and Policy in Africa and the International Bar Association –and hosted by Debevoise & Plimpton LLP – convened an interactive dialogue on Universal Criminal Jurisdiction: A Key Tool in the Fight for Atrocity Crimes in Ukraine and Beyond?, on Tuesday, October 25th in New York, and online.
+CILPA and the International Bar Association – hosted by Debevoise & Plimpton LLP – convened an interactive dialogue on Universal Criminal Jurisdiction: A Key Tool in the Fight for Atrocity Crimes in Ukraine and Beyond?, in New York, and online.
 The discussion reflected a range of perspectives from academia, State representatives, experts from the International Law Commission and global civil society.